Policy Regularization with Dataset Constraint for Offline Reinforcement Learning: Preliminaries

 \subsection{Value Overestimation Issue of Offline RL}

 We often use the following \textit{one-step} Temporal Difference (TD) update \cite{rlbook} to approximate $Q^\pi$,

 where $\delta_t = \left[r(s) + \gamma (1-d) \hat{Q}^\pi(s',a') - \hat{Q}^\pi(s,a)\right]$, $a' = \pi(s')$ and $\eta$ is a hyper-parameter controlling the step size.
 With sufficiently enough samples, $\hat{Q}^\pi$ will converge to $Q^\pi$ \cite{td_converge}.
 But in offline RL, the dataset $\mathcal{D}$ is limited, with partial coverage of the state-action space.
 Thus, $(s',a')$ may not exist in $\mathcal{D}$ (a.k.a., distribution shift) because $a'$ is predicted by the learned policy $\pi$, not the behavior policy $\mu$.
 If $\hat{Q}^\pi(s',a')$ is overestimated, the error will continuously backpropagate to the updates of $\hat{Q}^\pi$, eventually causing $\hat{Q}^\pi$ to have overly large outputs for any input state-action.
-It is known as the value overestimation issue.
-Policy regularization \cite{brac} has been proven to be effective in tackling the value overestimation issue.
-We can broadly categorize existing works on policy regularization into distribution constraint and support constraint.
+It is known as the value overestimation issue, with which policy regularization \cite{brac} has been proven to be effective to deal.
+And we can categorize existing works on policy regularization into distribution constraint and support constraint (\cref{sec:related}).